jentery/508v3/tabletop.md

 * **Talk + Paper** (20%): a five- to seven-minute talk (delivered at the end of term) revised into a final paper (submitted one or two weeks after the talk)
 * **Participation** (15%): such as preparing for seminar, bringing prototypes to meetings, contributing to discussions, and participating in workshops and playtests

-Please note that I encourage you to avoid prototyping the following types of games (during seminar I'll explain why): trivia, quiz/word, old school revival, roll-and-move, tactical war, sequels, expansions, and mods.
+Please note that I encourage you to avoid prototyping the following types of games (during seminar I'll explain why): trivia, quiz/word, old school revival, roll-and-move, tactical war, sequels, expansions, educational, and mods.

 ## MATERIALS